Home » Craft Room » Easy to Make Napkins for Spring & Summer

 Growing up, we ate our meals at a table with napkins sewn by Grandma and laid our head on pillowcases embroidered by Grandma.
 So it’s no surprise that I have a kitchen drawer filled with linen napkins that are used at each meal and another drawer in my dining room console filled with tablecloths and napkins for ‘fancy’ meals.

-And ever since I discovered how easy it was to make miter-edge napkins and add a crochet edge to just about anything, the making of napkins has been in overdrive.
-You can see the simple, crochet-edge cocktail napkin here and the petite pom-pom edged Christmas napkin here.
-With winter heading out the back door and spring striding through the front, I was ready to ‘spring-up’ my everyday dinner napkins.
-These easy to make napkins are just what I needed to bring spring to the dinner table.
+And ever since I discovered how easy it was to make miter-edge napkins and add a crochet edge to just about anything, making napkins has been in overdrive.
+You can see the simple, crochet-edge cocktail napkin here.
+These easy-to-make napkins are just what I needed to bring spring to the dinner table.

 And if your napkin drawer is filled (as if that would ever happen), these would make a wonderful gift …with or without the crochet edge.

-The napkins are easy to make with basic sewing knowledge, which is truly all that I have.
-I am not a seamstress by any stretch of the imagination but give me a straight line to sew in a basic straight stitch and I’m all over it.
+The napkins are easy to make with basic sewing knowledge, which is all I have.
+I am not a seamstress by any stretch of the imagination, but give me a straight line to sew in a basic straight stitch, and I’m all over it.

 Some of these links may be affiliate links and I may earn a small commission off of the sale of these products, but the price you are charged is not affected.
 You can see my full disclosure policy here.